Tag Archives: Mothers Day

 Becoming a Mom is watching your heart walk outside your body.

 As I reflect on Mother’s Day, I am thinking about the mothers in my own family.
-Some of us had nurturing in our DNA; some of us never got the memo.
-Some of us got it down pat; some of us continue to learn by trial and error.
-None of us are perfect or have it all together.
-But no matter what, our bloodline flows strong, our hearts beat true.
+Some of us had nurturing in our DNA; some never got the memo.
+Some of us got it down pat; some continue learning by trial and error.
+None of us is perfect or has it all together.
+But no matter what, our bloodline flows strong, and our hearts beat true.
 Children are a blessing.
 I believe as we look upon our children, young and old, the beating of our hearts never ceases to flutter.
-Some of us ease into our rolls, some of us, not so much.
-No one ever gave me a manual on Motherhood, and even if they did, the writer most likely didn’t have children of their own.
+Some of us ease into our roles, and some of us, not so much.
+No one ever gave me a manual on Motherhood; even if they did, the writer most likely didn’t have children of their own.
 Why?
 Because we learn by experience, and we learn by trial and error.

 Mothers, stand in the gap for your children.
 No matter what, never give up on them.
 And in our twilight years, may our children never give up on us.